Patronics/OctoPrint-PrinterAlerts/README.md

 * It will work with any non-prusa printers that output the same message "echo:busy: paused for user" when waiting for user input
 * For other printers that have a different waiting for user message, create an issue on github, and I'll be happy to try to implement it for those messages as well
 * this plugin might NOT work with files on the SD card.
-(Untested)
+(Untested) *as of October 2020, it is compatible with both Python 2 and Python 3

 ### Changelog

+* Version 0.7.5 Released on 10/22/2020
+ * Add Python 3 compatibility string.
+Thanks to cp2004 for verifiying compatibility *resolves issues #6, #8

 * Version 0.7.4 Released on 6/2/2019
   * Removed Nonfunctional Test Button